-The total net position of the Town of Lawrenceville, Virginia increased by \$8,152 from \$19,555,318 at June 30, 2019 to \$19,563,470 at June 30, 2020.
+The total net position of the Town of Lawrenceville, Virginia decreased by \$352,924 from \$19,563,470 at June 30, 2020 to \$19,210,546 at June 30, 2021.
 The difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources, net position, can be used as one way to measure the Town's financial health, or financial condition.
 Over time, increases or decreases in the total net position can be one indicator of whether the Town's financial condition is improving or deteriorating.

-While we are pleased that the Town increased its total net position during fiscal year 2020, \$757,488 was needed to make principal debt repayments that the Town was obligated to pay during fiscal year 2020.
-While the reduction in debt is reflected as an increase in net position, the fact is that the Town is obligated to make these principal payments and must generate sufficient cash to meet these debt obligations.
-The Town is scheduled to reduce debt principal by \$426,188 during fiscal year 2021, a substantial reduction in debt principal obligations compared to fiscal 2020 when the final annual principal payment of \$350,000 was made on the 2014 Bond Series C. The 2014 Bond Series C was part of the financing package associated with the Dominion Power Project.
+Most of the decrease in the Town's total net position during fiscal year 2021 was attributable to an increase in net pension liability of over \$300,000.
+Because the Town does not have its own pension fund and is a part of the Virginia Retirement System, this increase is not like a real increase in debt and is not a liability that the Town can actually pay off.
+Another reason for the decrease in net position was related to timing differences in funding for the streetscape project completed in fiscal 2021.
+The Town is scheduled to reduce debt principal by \$451,036 during fiscal year 2022.
+A substantial reduction in debt principal obligations occurred during fiscal year 2020 when the final annual principal payment of \$350,000 was made on the 2014 Bond Series C. The 2014 Bond Series C was part of the financing package associated with the Dominion Power Project.
 In 2014, the Town borrowed \$6,781,000 to fund a debt restructuring and to complete the funding for the Downtown Project, the water plant upgrade for Dominion Power, and the water line associated with the Dominion Power Project.
 In addition, a bond was issued in October 2016 for \$1,371,000 to match the Dominion Power sewer connection fee for construction at the wastewater treatment plant (WWTP) to accommodate the Dominion wastewater flows and to improve the quality of water that is discharged into Rose Creek.
 The construction began in November 2016 and lasted through FY 2018.
 The total project cost for the WWTP project was \$2,630,495, utilizing the bond money first and then the remainder of funds coming from the Dominion Power sewer connection fee.

-The Town reduced its total borrowed debt obligation from \$6,300,840 as of June 30, 2019 to \$5,714,557 on June 30, 2020.
+The Town increased its total borrowed debt obligation from \$5,714,557 as of June 30, 2020 to \$6,102,453 on June 30, 2021.
 Besides the 2014 financing described above, the Town owes for bonds used for water and sewer improvement projects to correct infiltration and inflow (I & I) problems and other maintenance issues with a balance due of \$445,000 as of June 30, 2020.
 In fiscal 2020, the Town borrowed \$165,000 with a three year repayment to purchase a new garbage truck.
+The Town borrowed \$750,000 during fiscal 2021 towards issues with disinfection byproducts in the water system as well as the Town's share of streetscape funding.

-Depreciation expense amounted to \$713,140 for fiscal year 2020.
+Depreciation expense amounted to \$712,568 for fiscal year 2021.
 While depreciation is a noncash expense, it recognizes the reduction in value of the Town's capital assets as these assets age.
 Over time, depreciation expense might approximate the capital expenditures required to maintain the current infrastructure.
-Capital expenditures totaled \$347,603 during FY 2020.
-Of this amount, expenditures included \$165,396 for a new garbage truck, \$56,614 for a police vehicle and equipment, \$40,412 for a work vehicle for the streets department, \$30,485 for computer server software and computer equipment, \$4,966 for a three ton adjustable hoist unit, \$34,714 for a dry prime pump, \$11,240 for a chlorine analyzer, and \$3,776 for a portable generator.
+Capital expenditures totaled \$194,037 during FY 2021.
+Of this amount, expenditures included three utility vehicles for the streets, water and wastewater departments and two police vehicles.